-Here you see the 130-foot ANGELIQUE slipping quietly into Great Cove at sundown on Wednesday.
-She overnighted here and her passengers rowed ashore in longboats Thursday morning so that they could explore the WoodenBoat School campus, which is holding its last month of 2025 classes.
+Above you see the 130-foot ANGELIQUE slipping quietly into Great Cove at sundown on Wednesday, where she overnighted.
+Thursday morning, her passengers rowed ashore in longboats to explore the WoodenBoat School, which is holding its last month of 2025 classes.

-As the passengers rowed back to the vessel, alternating waves of fog and sun invaded the Cove in dramatic battle.
-Everyone waited patiently, the morning cleared, and ANGELIUE raised her mighty red sails and departed the Cove before noon:
+After the passengers rowed back to the vessel, alternating waves of fog and sun invaded the Cove in dramatic battle.
+ANGELIQUE waited, but eventually raised her four major sails in the fog; you couldn’t tell that they were uniquely tan-bark colored:

 ANGELIQUE is a gaff-rigged ketch (forward mast the taller) that was built for the tourist trade in 1980.
 She hails out of Camden, Maine, and was on a six-night cruise that included lectures by a historian and a naturalist, according to her schedule.
 (Images taken in Brooklin, Maine, on September17 and 18, 2025.)